dlcbld/BuildSpecSampleFiles/examples/java-docker-buildspec-sample/README.md

 Create a DevOps Artifact to point to the Container Registry repository location you just created above.
 Enter the information for the Artifact location:
 1. Name: `java-docker-buildspec-sample-artifact`
 1. Type: Container image repository
-1. Path: `REGION/TENANCY-NAMESPACE/java-docker-buildspec-sample-image`
+1. Path: `REGION/TENANCY-OBJECT-STORAGE-NAMESPACE/java-docker-buildspec-sample-image`
 1. Replace parameters: Yes

 ### Add a Deliver Artifacts stage
 Let's add a **Deliver Artifacts** stage to your Build Pipeline to deliver the `java-docker-buildspec-sample` container image to an OCI repository.

-The Deliver Artifacts stage **maps** the ouput Artifacts from the Managed Build stage with the version to deliver to a DevOps Artifact resource, and then to the OCI repository.
+The Deliver Artifacts stage **maps** the ouput Artifacts from the Managed Build stage with the version to deliver to OCI Container Registry, through the DevOps Artifact Resource.

 Add a **Deliver Artifacts** stage to your Build Pipeline after the **Managed Build** stage.
 To configure this stage:
 1. In your Deliver Artifacts stage, choose `Select Artifact`